Virginia Institute of Marine Science

 Estuarine Benthic Index; Chesapeake Bay; Land-Use; Macrobenthic Communities; Ecosystem Services; Biotic Integrity; Feeding Bivalves; United-States; Habitats; Urbanization

-Seitz, RD; Knick, Kathleen E.; Davenport, Theresa M.; and Saluta, Gabrielle G., Human Influence at the Coast: Upland and Shoreline Stressors Affect Coastal Macrofauna and Are Mediated by Salinity (2018).
+Seitz, Rochelle D.; Knick, Kathleen E.; Davenport, Theresa M.; and Saluta, Gabrielle G., Human Influence at the Coast: Upland and Shoreline Stressors Affect Coastal Macrofauna and Are Mediated by Salinity (2018).
 Estuaries And Coasts, 41, S114-S130.